tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 - `projectNumber`: Your project number reference
 - `productionNumber`:  Your production number reference
 - `salesOrderNumber`:  Your sales order reference (not be confused with the supplier sales order number)
 - `properties`: are key-value based custom fields.
 You can use as many as needed, but too many will clutter the portal.
-Use `\n` for line breaks.
+Use `\n` for line breaks in the value.
 - `notes`: are simple custom fields.You can use as many as needed, but too many will clutter the portal.
 Use `\n` for line breaks.
 - `documents`: contain meta data and link of attached documents.
 See [Attach a document to a line](order/buyer/attach-document.md)